Top 10 Sunny Day Ideas in Dorset

 Local food is a way of life here.

 Dorset’s World Heritage Coast is part of the epic 630 mile South West Coast Path.
+This is a fantastic place to visit when the sun is glistening on the water, and the sea beckons for a cooling swim or paddle on a hot day.

-Pick up this National Trail anywhere along the Dorset coast and your guaranteed to tick off one of our jaw-dropping coastal views such as Old Harry Rocks, Durdle Door, Lulworth Cove, Golden Cap or East Cliff at West Bay (still enjoying its TV fame as the ‘Broadchurch’ cliffs of the award winning ITV hit drama).
+Pick up this National Trail anywhere along the Dorset coast and your guaranteed to tick off one of our jaw-dropping coastal views such as Old Harry Rocks, Durdle Door, Lulworth Cove, Golden Cap or East Cliff at West Bay (still enjoying its TV fame as the ‘Broadchurch’ cliffs of the award-winning ITV hit drama).

 There are so many walking routes and trails to follow to help you explore.